Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/response-handling.md

 # Response handling

-For each Experience event that is sent through the AEP Edge mobile extension, you can have zero or more event handles returned from the Adobe solutions that you enabled.
-The event handle might contain information, such as personalization data, that can be used in the mobile application views, user profile updates, and so on.
+For each Experience event that is sent through the AEP Edge mobile extension, there can be zero or more event handles returned from the Adobe solutions that you enabled.
+The response event handle contains relevant information, such as personalization data, that can be used in the mobile application views, user profile updates, and so on.

 ## Response handling

-Each event handle that is returned by the server is handled by the AEP Edge extension and is dispatched as a new mobile event to the extensions that are listening for it.
+Each event handle that is returned by the Experience Edge Network is handled by the AEP Edge extension and it is dispatched as a new mobile SDK event.

-If you integrated the [Project Griffon extension](https://aep-sdks.gitbook.io/docs/beta/project-griffon) in your mobile application, to display the events in your session, go to [https://experience.adobe.com/griffon](https://experience.adobe.com/griffon) and in **Search Events**, type `Response event`.
+To see these events in a [Project Griffon session](https://experience.adobe.com/griffon ), in  **Search Events** type `Response event`.

 ## Error handling